-Risk management is implemented and overseen by OUKL's Board of Directors.
+Risk management is implemented and overseen by ODUK's Board of Directors.
 The Board of Directors is responsible for determining the Firm's business strategy and risk appetite, taking into account the risks that the firm is likely to meet.

-The main area of the firm's business is a full range of fund administration, capital markets and fiduciary services.
-Its clients consist of private equity and real estate funds, SPVs and other alternative structures and as such risk is an inherent part of it.
+The main area of the firm's business is provision of depositary services and as such risk is an inherent part of it.

-OUKL's risk management framework incorporates an analysis of the impact of each material risk on the firm, its clients and on the market, the probability of each risk occurring and the procedures in place for mitigation.
-The Internal Capital Adequacy and Risk Assessment ("ICARA") process provides periodic management information to the Board of Directors focusing on business and operational risk management issues and including any notification that the Firm is likely to breach an early warning indicator regarding the Firm's own funds and liquid assets requirements.
+ODUK's risk management framework incorporates an analysis of the impact of each material risk on the firm, its clients and on the market, the probability of each risk occurring and the procedures in place for mitigation.
+The Internal Capital Adequacy and Risk Assessment ("ICARA") process provides periodic management information to the Board of Directors focusing on business and operational risk management issues, and including any notification that the Firm is likely to breach an early warning indicator regarding the Firm's own funds and liquid assets requirements.

 The Firm considers that the potential for harm associated with its business strategy is low.
-The firm does not engage in proprietary trading, underwriting, placing, clearing or settlement activities, hold significant on balance sheet exposures, have tied agents or provide custody services or services to retail clients.
+The firm does not engage in proprietary trading, underwriting, placing, clearing or settlement activities, hold significant on balance sheet exposures, have tied agents or provide services to retail clients.

-The Firm's business strategy reflects its low-risk appetite towards risk.
-The Firm is remunerated by fees agreed with the client depending on scope of appointment, size of holdings and complexity of structure.
-The firm does not employ any investment strategy in its own right, and although it has permission to hold client money, none was held in this period.
+The Firm's business strategy reflects its low risk appetite towards risk.
+The Firm is remunerated by fees agreed with the client depending on scope of appointment, size of holdings and complexity of fund structure.
+As it provides depositary services only, the firm does not employ any investment strategy in its own right, nor does it have permission to hold client money.